Kyle-the-coder/B.U.D.A./README.md

 ---

 -This is what the client side CMS looks like after they have put in their login info.
-Their info is stored locally as a JWT Token to authorize the correct user as well as give them more security in the access of their website.
+Their info is stored locally as a JWT to authorize the correct user as well as give them more security in the access of their website.
 I went with a sidebar to hold the forms that can edit the content.
 When a form is clicked the related content on the site is highlighted with a red border to indicate which piece of the site that form is editing.

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/7f3ef17b-a179-4b3c-9d60-8cd93e5e9f13